New York and Long Island Domestic Violence Defense Attorneys

 We handle many cases in which men are removed from their house under a temporary protection order filed by a wife, girlfriend or ex-spouse.
 Law enforcement is sensitive to alleged threats of violence, and the courts err on the side of the woman’s rights.

-Our job at The Law Offices of Elliot S. Schlissel is to protect your Constitutional rights, challenge the protective order, and get you back into your home.
+Our job at The Law Offices of Schlissel DeCorpo is to protect your Constitutional rights, challenge the protective order, and get you back into your home.
 Unfortunately, this can take several months.
 Our standing and connections in the judicial systems often allows us to schedule a hearing sooner and speed up the process.
 If the order is granted, it becomes permanent.
 We also represent fathers in Family Court petitions to get visitation with their children after an order of protection is served.

 Are You Being Manipulated?